Cash back apps.

 - If you have to file a claim for a missing or inaccurate purchase, there is no guaranteed timeframe in which it must be resolved (users report resolution times ranging from 2-12 months).

-There's no reason to not use multiple cash back sites.
+You can use multiple cash back apps as well as websites.
 Also, combine the free money you can earn (and the savings) with coupons and other sources of funds, even such as cash back credit cards.
 Just keep in mind that you can't use them simultaneously, and spreading things around too thin might cause your cashouts to take a long time.
 Percentages and available product categories will also change over time.

-Perhaps even more important - remember that you can use a credit card with rewards as well as coupons to shop through these sites for even greater savings!
-The funds can help anyone (whether low income or not) save money on their bills and get some “free cash”!
+Perhaps even more important - remember that you can use a credit card with rewards as well as coupons to shop through these apps for sites for even greater savings!
+In addition, the apps are free and on both iOS ans well as Android phones.
+The funds can help anyone (whether low income or not) save money on their bills and get some “free money!